 At the turn of the last century, families whose last names were at the forefront of our collective consciousness, signifying power, good taste and vast fortunes – Vanderbilts, Astors, Morgans and Rockefellers among them — built mountaintop, lakefront “camps” in Upstate New York to escape summertime heat and urban life .
-These Gilded Age "captains of industry" ventured north in grand style; private railway cars, bringing family, friends, business associates and staff along for "the season".
+These Gilded Age "captains of industry" journeyed in grand style; private railway cars, hosting family, friends, business associates + staff for "the season".

 Rest assured these were no mere tents in the woods.
 In a sense, they were similar to Newport's marble palaces referred to as “cottages.”
 The stately compounds of resplendent mansions made of local timber and stone housed several dozen fortunate guests at once.
 Set in remote, lake-studded woodlands of the Blue Lake Mountains, they cherished mother nature in her purest form and “roughed it” in the rustic epitome of life's creature comforts.